narayan20009413/aws_cli/README.md

 How to use AWS CLI to:-
-Create a key pair.
+1. Create a key pair. <br/>
-Create a security group.
+2. Create a security group.
-Launch an instance using the above created key pair and security group.
+3. Launch an instance using the above created key pair and security group.
-Create an EBS volume of 1 GB.
+4. Create an EBS volume of 1 GB.
-attach the above created EBS volume to the instance.
+5. Attach the above created EBS volume to the instance.